-Taiwan, home to twenty-three million people, is an island off the southern coast of China that has been governed independently from mainland China since 1949.
+Taiwan, officially known as the Republic of China (ROC), is an island off the southern coast of China that has been governed independently from mainland China since 1949.
 The People’s Republic of China (PRC) views the island as a province, while in Taiwan—a territory with its own democratically elected government that is home to twenty-three million people—political leaders have differing views on the island’s status and relations with the mainland.
-Some observe the principle that there is “one China” comprising the island and the mainland, but in their eyes this is the Republic of China (ROC) based in Taipei; others advocate for a de jure independent Taiwan.
-China and Taiwan maintain a fragile relationship, which has improved during the past seven years but is periodically tested.

 ‘One China’ Principle

 Beijing and Taipei sharply disagree on the island’s status.
 The PRC asserts that there is only “one China” and that Taiwan is an inalienable part of it.
 Beijing says Taiwan is bound by an understanding reached in 1992 between representatives of the Chinese Communist Party (CCP) and the Kuomintang (KMT) political party then ruling Taiwan.
-Referred to as the 1992 Consensus, it states that there is only “one China,” but with differing interpretations, allowing both Beijing and Taipei to agree that Taiwan belongs to China, while the two still disagree on which is China’s legitimate governing body.
+Referred to as the 1992 Consensus, it states that there is only “one China” but allows for differing interpretations, by which both Beijing and Taipei agree that Taiwan belongs to China, while the two still disagree on which entity is China’s legitimate governing body.
 The tacit agreement underlying the 1992 Consensus is that Taiwan will not seek independence.
-Taiwan’s KMT accepts the consensus as a starting point for future negotiations with the CCP.
-However, the island’s president, Tsai Ing-wen, leader of the Democratic Progressive Party (DPP), has refused to reference the 1992 Consensus when speaking about cross-strait relations.
-Tsai has emphasized that she seeks to build trust with the mainland through various channels of communication to ensure stability in cross-strait relations.
-Other leading voices of the governing DPP have rejected the very existence of the consensus, leaving open the option of a future independent Taiwan.

-In 1979, the United States established formal diplomatic relations with Beijing by concluding a joint communiqué stating that “the United States of America acknowledges the Chinese position that there is but one China and Taiwan is part of China.”
+In 1979, the United States established formal diplomatic relations with Beijing by concluding a joint communiqué [PDF] stating that “the United States of America acknowledges the Chinese position that there is but one China and Taiwan is part of China.”
 At that time, U.S. President Jimmy Carter terminated diplomatic relations with the ROC government in Taiwan.
-But soon after, the U.S. Congress passed the Taiwan Relations Act (TRA), affirming important unofficial ties with the island.
-The new legislation replaced the previous bilateral defense treaty, offering a qualified commitment to the island’s security and providing for the supply of necessary “defense articles and services.”
+But months after, the U.S. Congress passed the Taiwan Relations Act (TRA), affirming important unofficial ties with the island.
+The legislation allows for arms sales to Taiwan for self-defense and does not rule out the possibility of the United States defending Taiwan from Chinese attack—a policy known as strategic ambiguity.

-U.S. arms sales to Taiwan, totaling more than $46 billion [PDF] since 1990, have led to U.S.-China friction and an upsurge in bellicose rhetoric across the strait.
-Political transitions can also prompt tension between Beijing and Washington over Taiwan.
-For example, in December 2016, Taiwan’s Tsai spoke with President-Elect Donald J. Trump by telephone ahead of his inauguration, the first such high-level contact between the two sides since 1979.
+Since then, U.S. arms sales to Taiwan, totaling more than $25 billion [PDF] between 2007 and 2018, have led to U.S.-China friction and an upsurge in bellicose rhetoric across the strait.
+Political transitions in the United States have also prompted tensions between Beijing and Washington.
+Taiwan’s Tsai spoke with U.S. President Donald J. Trump by telephone ahead of his inauguration, the first such high-level contact between the two sides since 1979.
 The Trump administration also seems to be deepening ties with Taiwan over Chinese objections, proposing multiple arms deals and unveiling a new $250 million complex for its de facto embassy in Taipei.